iden3/iden3-docs/source/index.rst

 This documentation site includes the following sections:

-* :ref:`developers` : guide on how to integrate iden3's software for specific applications.
+* :doc:`Developers <developers>` : guide on how to integrate iden3's software for specific applications.

-* :ref:`repositories` : centralizes documentation scattered across different iden3's repos in a single place.
+* :doc:`Repository Guide <repositories>` : centralizes documentation scattered across different iden3's repos in a single place.

-* :ref:`white_papers` : provides (will provide...) a description of iden3's technology.
+* :doc:`Technology <technology>` : provides a description of iden3's technology.

+* :doc:`Publications <publications>` : includes articles and papers authored by iden3.

 During the comming months, we will be sorting, improving and extending the documentation, so don't forget to come back.
 Thank you!!!